What's the Best Padding for Carpet Installed on Cement Slab?

 Carpet Q & A

-reputable, locally owned, give free estimates, offer fair prices, have
+created my own special list of hand-picked carpet retailers who are locally owned, give free estimates, offer fair prices, have

 knowledgeable staff, provide honest measuring and hire qualified installers.